Dr. Andy Reagan- Data Scientist, MassMutual

 Prior to her appointment, she worked at MIT as a professor of civil engineering and founder and director of the MIT Transportation Initiative—a program that involves MIT faculty from across the Institute to address the need for efficient, equitable, environmentally-friendly transportation technology and systems.

 Dr. Barnhart’s time at UVM gave her the skillset she needed to be prepared for her career, including her first job working as a planning and scheduling engineer on the Metro Rail System in Washington, DC.
-She sited her ability to work with structures, soil mechanics, statics, and dynamics for her success, but ultimately found that those skills would not propel her toward her ideal career.
+She cited her ability to work with structures, soil mechanics, statics, and dynamics for her success, but ultimately found that those skills would not propel her toward her ideal career.

 She jokes in her commencement address, “Sorry professors, really, it’s not your fault.”